Money Laundering and Related Financial Institution Fraud

 In addition to BSA requirements, U.S. persons including financial institutions are required to comply with economic sanctions programs administered by the Office of Foreign Assets Control (OFAC).
 OFAC maintains lists of sanctioned countries and persons whose property is subject to blocking and with whom U.S. persons cannot conduct business.
 It also administers country-based trade restrictions.
 OFAC rules require covered financial institutions to block accounts and transactions that are held or used by, or on behalf of, sanctioned individuals and entities.

-What Financial Institutions are Covered by AML Laws & Regulations?
+What Financial Institutions are Covered by AML and Sanctions Laws & Regulations?

 - A bank, including any commercial bank, trust company, private bank, savings and loan association, thrift, or credit union;